ArtemSyvak/bachelor-work/README.md

 # go-bicycle

-> application for bicycle riders in Lviv
+>web application for bicycle riders in Lviv

 ## Build Setup